codingMustache/codingMustache/README.md

 ## Joke of the Day

-Did you hear about the guy whose whole left side was cut off?
-He's all right now.
+What did the 0 say to the 8?
+Nice belt.

 ## Daily Trivia

-The computer OEM manufacturer Clevo, known for its Sager notebook line, is based in which country?
+In CSS, which of these values CANNOT be used with the &quot;position&quot; property?
- 1. Taiwan
+ 1. center
- 2. United States
+ 2. relative
- 3. Germany
+ 3. absolute
- 4. China (People&#039;s Republic of)
+ 4. static

 <details>
   <summary>Answer</summary>
-  Taiwan
+  center
 </details>